Bad Boy Billionaires: India: Legal issues

 On 28 August 2020, two petitions were filed against the release of the documentary in the Bihar district court.
 The Bihar court passed an interim stay order on the petition filed by Subrata Roy against the release of the documentary in the Netflix platform.
 Following the stay order by the Bihar court, Netflix threatened to move to the Supreme Court against the court order for restraining the documentary release.

 Diamond merchant Mehul Choksi also filed a petition against the release of the documentary in the Delhi High Court and further filed a request demanding for the pre-screening of the documentary.
 Mehul Choksi filed the plea after being told that his involvement related to the Punjab National Bank Scam was also covered in the documentary.
 However his plea was dismissed by a single judge panel of the Delhi High Court on 29 August 2020.

 On 1 September 2020, Hyderabad civil court restrained the release of the webseries after issuing a stay order on a petition filed by Ramalinga Raju.
 Raju claimed that the webseries documents half-truths about him and insisted that it would tarnish his reputation and privacy in an unlawful way.

 On 2 September 2020, the Supreme Court rejected the plea for relief filed by Netflix and upheld the stay order on the release of the documentary.

-On 5 October 2020, Netflix released three out of four films in the anthology, including those featuring Vijay Mallya, Nirav Modi and Subrata Roy, while the final episode about Ramalinga Raju remained encumbered by legal injunctions and as of July 2024 has yet to be released.
+On 5 October 2020, Netflix released three out of four films in the anthology, including those featuring Vijay Mallya, Nirav Modi and Subrata Roy, while the final episode about Ramalinga Raju remained encumbered by legal injunctions.

+On 31 December 2025, Netflix finally released the final, long-delayed episode of the docuseries Bad Boy Billionaires: India, focusing on the infamous Satyam scandal by B. Ramalinga Raju, after a five-year legal battle.
+Chief Judge of City Civil Court in Hyderabad vacated an ad-interim injunction that had restrained Netflix from streaming this episode.

+Reception

+Critical reception

+Bad Boy Billionaires: India received positive reviews from critics, with a 71% fresh rating on Rotten Tomatoes.
+It currently has a 7.9/10 rating on IMDB.
+The Film Companion praised it for "Speaking truth to power, journalistic scrutiny, and a dissection of (in)famous legacies", while stopping short of qualifying it as investigative journalism.
+The Time of India rated it 4/5, praising the impartial narrative and dramatic editing while noting that it excelled in exploiting the vicarious interest that infamous personalities generate.
+The Scroll and The Hindu both had mixed reviews, criticizing the narrative for barely scratching the surface and reiterating information already in the public domain.